Diverse, global, multicultural—that’s UT! Be a Vol. Apply today.

 We provide you with an outstanding academic experience, and our campus offices help you succeed as a student.
 Students find that UT’s campus and the city of Knoxville are both safe, hospitable, and cosmopolitan.

 UT’s Ready for the World initiative is our commitment to provide programs that contribute to each person’s understanding and appreciation of the rich cultural and intellectual traditions of peoples of all nations.

 An international student is someone who will attend college in the United States on a visa (including F-1, J-1, H-4).

-Please refer to our online application for current fee amounts.
-Payment by credit card or electronic check is required for the online application.
+You can pay the $50 application fee online by credit card or electronic check.
 We also accept international money order payments (drawn on a US bank, in US dollars).

-Note: Students applying for freshman admission to the College of Engineering must also submit an official SAT I score or ACT score to the Office of Undergraduate Admissions.
-A minimum SAT I mathematics score of 570 (prior to March 2016) or 590 (after March 2016) or minimum ACT mathematics score of 25 is required.
-Additional information is available from the College of Engineering.
+Freshman applicants to the Tickle College of Engineering must also submit an official SAT I score or ACT score to the Office of Undergraduate Admissions.
+A minimum SAT I mathematics score of 590, minimum ACT mathematics score of 25, or a minimum Level 3 achievement on the online Math Placement Exam is required.
+Applicants with a GPA below 3.5 may require higher than minimum scores.
+Additional information is available from the Tickle College of Engineering.

 Applicants must have earned a grade of C or better in each of these specific courses or their equivalent:

 Chemistry or computer science (computer science applicants only)

 Transfer studentswho are denied admission to the Tickle College of Engineering will still be considered for admission as University Exploratory students.
 Admission as a University Exploratory student does not allow admission into engineering or the study of engineering classes.
 Exploratory students will be academically advised by the College of Arts and Sciences until they select an arts and sciences major or another major at UT that is outside the College of Engineering.